 on the understanding that their DoS will be

 PGR11.9 Responsibilities of the Independent Reviewers

 - Must be mindful of University policy on assessment offences and the Code of Good Research Conduct; and should check that ethical approval has been obtained if a requirement of the RD1 and a research data management plan is under development (mandatory for all PGRs registering on or after 1 October 2021)

 - Must produce a joint outcomes report (RD2c (DOC)) for consideration by the FRDC including written formative feedback for the PGR, and in the case of resubmission, a rationale for this recommendation together with clear instructions about requirements for additional work.
 The additional work must be achievable within the permitted time allowed for the resubmission.
-This report is submitted to the Graduate School;
+This report is submitted to the Graduate School

 - If reviewers are unable to agree a joint outcome recommendation, each should submit an independent report (RD2c (DOC)) to the Graduate School Office for consideration by the FRDC.

 PGR11.10 Responsibilities of the Faculty Research Degrees Committee